LtSnakePlissken/Q/docs/how-to-export-key.md

 Follow the on-screen instructions to obtain the file containing your private key.

-##  Import into wallet applications
+##  Import into Wallet Applications

 Depending on the used wallet application, importing the private key can be slightly different.
 For MetaMask, click on the account icon on the top right corner of MetaMask, then select "Import Account".
 Then select type "JSON" and upload the key file or select "Private Key" and copy&paste your exported private key.